 The index is dividend-dollar weighted with 5-10-50 capping.
 This means constituents are weighted in proportion to their total value of dividends.
 Single constituent weightings are limited to 10% and the sum of weightings above 5% cannot exceed 50%.
+In the event of a breach of these caps, securities above the cap are downweighted to bring the portfolio into compliance.
+The excess weight from these capped stocks is redistributed across the portfolio in a manner designed to preserve the relative exposure of the pre-capped weights for as many securities as possible.
+This may result in some securities that initial breached the cap receiving a lower weight than the cap.
 For more details, refer to the Morningstar Indexes Calculation Methodology rulebook.